LandonPrewitt/WebDev2/2-css/p2_readme.md

 * use .className to reference in style-sheet
 * you can add multiple classes to en element by seperating class names using spaces

+### id's

+* use #idName to reference in style-sheet
+* id's are for unique elements to describe

+### span

+* use span tags to just modify a specific selected group of text or items